gaugau3000/mc_sim_fin/README.md

+# Work In Progress - Work In Progress - Work In Progress - Work In Progress - Work In Progress - Work In Progress

 # Montecarlo simulations for finance

 An inspiration of the book [BUILDING WINNING ALGORITHMIC TRADING SYSTEMS](https://www.amazon.com/Building-Winning-Algorithmic-Trading-Systems/dp/1118778987) of 'Kevin J. Davey' (chapter 7 detailed analysis)